 Boca Negra Canyon is probably the most popular, as there’s a large expanse of petroglyphs that are accessible from a flat trail, as well as a short and steep hike up to an overlook with an excellent view across the city.

-There is also a visitor centre, where you can learn more about the petroglyphs and get information on the trails.
-However there aren’t any petroglyphs at the visitor centre – you have to drive to one of the trail areas, which are Boca Negra Canyon, Rinconada Canyon and Piedras Marcadas Canyon.
+There is also a visitor center, where you can learn more about the petroglyphs and get information on the trails.
+However there aren’t any petroglyphs at the visitor center.
+You have to drive to one of the trail areas, which are Boca Negra Canyon, Rinconada Canyon and Piedras Marcadas Canyon.

-This has information on all kinds of things related to nuclear science, including nuclear energy, nuclear weapons, the cold war and even nuclear medicine.
+The National Museum of Nuclear Science & History has information on all kinds of things related to nuclear science, including nuclear energy, nuclear weapons, the cold war and even nuclear medicine.
 There’s also an excellent outdoor exhibit which includes a number of rockets, aircraft and other military hardware.
+Those familiar with military history will know that the development of the atom bomb in World War 2 took place in nearby Los Alamos.

-To help you visualise where all the above are, and to aid in your route planning, we’ve put together a map of all the above attractions.
+To help you visualize where all the above are, and to help with your route planning, we’ve put together a map of all the above attractions.
 You can also see these on Google Maps here.

 Where to Stay in Albuquerque

-- El Vado Motel – a fully restored and refurbished Route 66 era motel, offering lovely accommodation in classic surroundings.
+- El Vado Motel – a fully restored Route 66 era motel offering lovely accommodation in classic surroundings.
 There are also a range of food options on site, provided by local food businesses.
+A great choice in the centennial year.

 How to Get Around Albuquerque

 As you can see, there’s no shortage of things to do in Albuquerque.
 But if you do want to head out of the city and explore the surrounds, there are a number of options for day trips from the city.
-Here are some of our favourite options.
+Here are some of our favorites.

 - Santa Fe.
-Just an hours drive, or 90 minutes by direct train, the town of Santa Fe is well worth a visit.
-It’s home to lovely old buildings, a vibrant artistic community, and plenty of places to dine.
+Just an hour’s drive, or 90 minutes by direct train, the town of Santa Fe is well worth a visit.
+It’s home to lovely old buildings, a thriving artistic community, and plenty of places to dine.
+While you’re there, don’t miss Meow Wolf’s House of Eternal Return, an immersive art experience that’s pretty much unlike anything else we’ve ever been to.
+You walk, climb and crawl through over 70 rooms of interactive art installations.
+It’s bizarre, wonderful, and completely unforgettable.
 See our guide to things to do in Santa Fe for more inspiration.

 - The Turquoise Trail.
 This driving route links Albuquerque with Santa Fe, following a 50 mile scenic national byway.
 It passes through some lovely old mining towns and villages, and there are a number of attractions along the route, from a singing road to historical attractions and craft stores.